ZiggyCreatures/FusionCache/docs/Backplane.md

 Now `N1` and `N2` will have different data cached for `5 min`, see the problem?

 So when using a backplane I would **really** suggest using a distributed cache too, otherwise the system may become a little bit too fragile.
-If, on the other hand, you are comfortable with such a situation, by all means use it.
+If, on the other hand, we are comfortable with such a situation, by all means use it.

 ## Conclusion

 As we saw there are basically 2 ways of using a backplane:

 - **1️⃣ MEMORY + DISTRIBUTED + BACKPLANE**: probably the most common, where we don't have to do anything, everything just works and it's hard to have inconsistencies between different nodes
-- **2️⃣ MEMORY + BACKPLANE (NO DISTRIBUTED)**: probably the less common, where we have to disable automatic notifications in the default entry options, and then we have to manually enable them on a call-by-call basis only when we actually want to notify the other nodes.
+- **2️⃣ MEMORY + BACKPLANE (NO DISTRIBUTED)**: probably the less common, where we have to skip automatic notifications in the default entry options, and then we have to manually enable them on a call-by-call basis only when we actually want to notify the other nodes.
 It's easier to have inconsistencies between different nodes

-So remember: without a distributed cache we should **⚠ DISABLE** backplane notifications by default, otherwise your system may suffer.
+So remember: without a distributed cache we should **⚠ SKIP** backplane notifications by default, otherwise our system may suffer.